-Amortization Period Multiple layers - closed amortization period.
+Amortization Period Multiple layers - closed amortization periods.

 Actuarial gains/losses are amortized over 15 years.
 Assumption or method changes are amortized over 20 years.
 Plan changes, including the 2009 Early Retirement Incentive Program (ERIP), are amortized over 15 years.
 Future ERIPs will be amortized over five years.
 Any actuarial surplus is amortized over 30 years.
 The existing layers on June 30, 2012, except those arising from the 2009 ERIP and the two Governmental Accounting Standards Board (GASB) Statements No. 25/27 layers, were combined and amortized over 30 years.

 Asset Valuation Method Fair value of assets less unrecognized returns in each of the last seven years.

-Unrecognized return is equal to the difference between the actual market return and the expected return on the market value and is recognized over a seven-year period.
-The actuarial value of assets cannot be less than 60% or greater than 140% of the market value of assets.
-Actuarial Assumptions: Investment Rate of Return Inflation Real Across-the-Board 7.00% 2.75% Salary Increase 0.50% Projected Salary Increases (1) Ranges from 4.25% to 9.95% based on years of service.
-Cost of Living Adjustment (2) Tier 1: 2.75% Tier 3: 2.00% Mortality Healthy: Pub-2010 General Health Retiree Amount-Weighted Above-Median Mortality Tables with rates increased by 10% for males, projected generationally with the two-dimensional mortality improvement scale MP-2019.
-Disabled: Pub-2010 Non-Safety Disabled Retiree Amount-Weighted Mortality Tables with rates increased by 10% for males and decreased by 5% for females, projected generationally with the two-dimensional mortality improvement scale MP-2019.
-Beneficiaries: Pub-2010 Contingent Survivor Amount-Weighted Above-Median Mortality Tables with rates increased by 10% for males and females, projected generationally with the two-dimensional mortality improvement scale MP-2019.
-(1) Includes inflation at 2.7 increases.
-75% as of June 30, 2021, plus across-the-board salary increase of 0.50% plus merit and promotional
+Unrecognized return is equal to the difference between the actual market return and the expected return on the fair value and is recognized over a seven-year period.
+The actuarial value of assets cannot be less than 60% or greater than

+140% of the fair value of assets.

+Investment Rate of Return 7.00%

+Inflation 2.75% Real Across-the-Board

+Salary Increase 0.50%

+Projected Salary Increases(1)

+Ranges from 4.25% to 9.95% based on years of service.

+Cost of Living Adjustment 2.75% for Tier 1; 2.00% for Tier 3.
+Actual increases are contingent upon

-(2) Actual increases are contingent upon Consumer Price Index (CPI) increases with a 2.75% maximum for Tier 1 and a 2.00% maximum for Tier 3.
-For Tier 1 members with sufficient COLA bank, withdrawals from the bank can be made to increase retiree COLA up to 3% per year.
+Consumer Price Index (CPI) increases with a 2.75% maximum for Tier 1 and a 2.00% maximum for Tier 3.
+For Tier 1 members with sufficient COLA bank, withdrawals from the bank can be made to increase retiree COLA up to 3% per